 The Oasis of the Seas is a highly renowned cruise vessel, owned and operated by the Royal Caribbean cruise cumulate.

 It is also the seventh vessel to feature in this compilation of longest ships with dimensions of over 360 metres lengthwise, with a beam of almost 50 metres and a height of over 70 metres.
 With a draught of over nine metres, the Oasis of the Seas is capable of touching cruising speeds over 22 knots.

 8. Queen Mary 2

-The vessel is the chief ship of one of the biggest cruise tour empires, the Carnival conglomerate in the year 2003.
+The vessel is the main ship of one of the biggest cruise tour empires, the Carnival conglomerate in the year 2003.